revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-13. Imagine you have added 5 documents into a collection named as “emp” and suddenly there is a need to add one common field into all the five documents then what query you will write for the same purpose?
+13. Imagine you have added 5 documents into a collection named “emp” and suddenly there is a need to add one common field into all five documents then what query you will write for the same purpose?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)